romuald/mypager/README.rst

 less-options-overrides-env
 	**0**/1 the default behavior is to add *less-options* before your *$LESS* environment variable so that the options set by your environment take precedence over the script options.
 Set to *1* to reverse the behavior.

+fix-utf8
+    **0**/1 try to fix broken UTF-8 output of older (< 5.5 ?)
+MySQL clients.
+This option fixes unaligned columns when 2 bytes characters are present in a cell.

 TODO